FAIR FIGHTING RULE #9: Forgive Freely

 Forgiveness breaks down those walls of anger in our relationships, and flushes the resentment away.
 Forgiveness frees us from the burden of anger.

-Forgiveness is commanded by God and it is for our own benefit.
+God commands forgiveness and it is for our own benefit.
 Forgiving frees us from anger and gives God the job of establishing justice.
-In forgiving we give up our right to retaliation, and allow God to be in charge of retribution.
+In forgiving, we give up our right to retaliation and allow God to be in charge of retribution.

 Can we follow Christ’s example and forgive one another?
 Can Christ’s power work within us?
-We are told all through scriptures to forgive as we have been forgiven.
-That is beyond my comprehension.
-Christ forgave me while I was still sinning.
-Christ forgave me though he knew the pain that I would cause him.
-Christ forgave me through great sacrifice.
-Yet I am so often not ready to forgive.
-Through God’s strength this impossible task is within our grasp and it can bring transformation to our relationships.
+We are told all through scripture to forgive as we have been forgiven.
+That is often beyond our comprehension!
+Christ forgave us while we were still sinning.
+Christ forgave us though he knew the pain that we would cause him.
+Christ forgave us through great sacrifice.
+Yet we are so often not ready to forgive.
+Through God’s strength, this impossible task is within our grasp and it can bring transformation to our relationships.

 Subscribe to Family Fire and receive 10 Rules for Fair Fighting for free.